 Handrails are a must for stairs and ramps.
-We should provide them on both sides, and the entire length of each flight or ramp run, including switchback steps and doglegs (start with 38 inches).
-In assembly areas, you can have only one side if it’s within aisle width but don’t worry – they’ll let those handrails stick out just enough so that people don’t trip over them while walking up wide-open spaces like in an arena!
+We should provide them on both sides and the entire flight or ramp run length, including switchback steps and doglegs (start with 38 inches).
+In assembly areas, you can have only one side if it’s within aisle width, but don’t worry – they’ll let those handrails stick out just enough so that people don’t trip over them while walking up wide-open spaces like in an arena!

-To keep your children safe, it is important that you install a second set of handrails with a maximum height of 28 inches.
-Besides this, there needs be at least 9 inch vertical clearance between both sets so as not to trap anyone who may come into contact with them while climbing or playing on furniture nearby.
+To keep your children safe, you must install a second set of handrails with a maximum height of 28 inches.
+Besides this, there needs to be at least a 9-inch vertical clearance between both sets not to trap anyone who may come into contact with them while climbing or playing on furniture nearby.

-A building used primarily by kids requires an additional pair – these aren’t just for decoration!
-They should have space enough above ground where they can safely attach themselves before reaching up towards higher places like railings along balconies/fire escapes etc., but also below ground level too unofficial areas such.
+A building primarily by kids requires an additional pair – these aren’t just for decoration!
+They should have enough space above ground to safely attach themselves before reaching up towards higher places like railings along balconies/fire escape etc., but also below ground level to unofficial areas.

-Handrails must have a gripping surface along their entire length without obstruction on it can obstruct the top or side and only 20 percent of railing at bottom.
-Also, horizontal projection such as handrail bracket cannot come closer than 1½ inches from floor level when mounted over stairs with no other means available for balance like banister railings do under similar circumstances see Section 506.
+Handrails must have a gripping surface along their entire length without obstruction on it can obstruct the top or side and only 20 percent of the railing at the bottom.
+Also, horizontal projections such as handrail brackets cannot come closer than 1½ inches from floor level when mounted over stairs with no other means available for balance like banister railings do under similar circumstances see Section 506.

-The handrail should be a round, flat surface with an outer diameter no greater than 2 inches and rounded edges.
-It must extend at least 12″ off of any ramp runs before returning into walls or landings; if there is not enough space between ramps for this length extension, then it can wander around as needed but shouldn’t go past 30 degrees from straight ahead
+The handrail should be a round, flat surface with an outer ada handrail diameter no greater than 2 inches and rounded edges.
+It must extend at least 12″ off of any ramp runs before returning into walls or landings; if there is not enough space between ramps for this length extension, then it can wander around as needed but shouldn’t go past 30 degrees from straight ahead.

-Handrails should extend horizontally at the top of stairs, starting from first riser nosing and ending just before reaching the final tread.
-Besides this requirement for ramping up into a building’s entryway or lobby area, there are also rules that dictate how far back these handrail returns can go in order not only to maintain an accessible route getting clearances around doorways as well!
-I wrote these regulations with your safety always forefront, which makes me proud knowing we’re following them properly during our compliance inspections so you don’t get ticketed later on down.
+Handrails should extend horizontally at the top of stairs, starting from the first riser nosing and ending just before reaching the final tread.
+Besides this requirement for ramping up into a building’s entryway or lobby area, some rules dictate how far back these handrail returns can go in order not only to maintain an accessible route getting clearances around doorways as well!
+I wrote these regulations with your safety always forefront, which makes me proud knowing we’re following them properly during our compliance inspections so you don’t get ticketed later.

 Up Next: The Best Grab Bars For Bathrooms

 For the Americans with Disabilities Act, there are a lot of requirements that businesses need to meet in order not only to avoid lawsuits but also to keep their customers happy.
-With all these new laws being passed constantly and stricter accessibility standards set by states across America, every year-you can bet your bottom dollar compliance will be key if you want any chance at success!
+With all these new laws being passed constantly and stricter accessibility standards set by states across America every year-you can bet your bottom dollar compliance will be essential if you want any chance at success!

-What is the maximum diameter of a ADA compliant handrail?
+What is the maximum diameter of an ADA Compliant handrail?

-Handrails are a safety feature to help people stay secure while they’re climbing or walking around.
-The minimum size of the ADA handrail is 1 inch in diameter, with 4″ being recommended for maximum stability when using this type terrain; if your home doesn’t have any other obstacles that could cause you trouble then we recommend going 2″.
+Handrails are a safety feature to help people stay secure while climbing or walking around.
+The minimum size of the ADA handrail is 1 inch in diameter, with 4″ being recommended for maximum stability when using this type of terrain; if your home has no other obstacles that could cause you trouble, then we recommend going 2″.